fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightMetastore.md

 ```

 ### -Credential
-Specifies the credentials to use for the AzuressNoVersion database.
+Specifies the credentials to use for the AzureSQL Server database.

 ```yaml
 Type: PSCredential